top of page

 Class Description:

-Class format: Students (or their parents) will read the lesson material at home and keep a science journal.
+Class format: Students (or their parents) will have already read the lesson material at home.
 In class, we will discuss the material while we utilize hands-on activities to further understand the material.

 Homework activities: Doing the assigned reading at home will ensure adequate understanding for your student to participate in class.
 Assignments will not be graded, but they will enrich your student’s learning potential for this course.